 Don´t forget that we are in Andean Highlands and electricity doesn’t exist on the campsites.
 Pack your external batteries or a small solar panel in order to charge your phone or electronical devices because you don’t want to arrive at Machu Picchu with no battery left…

-questions about what to pack for your trek?
-Contact us at email@example.com and we’ll happily answer
+More questions about what to pack for your trek?
+Contact us at email@example.com and we’ll happily answer all your questions.

 The Quillatambo Trail – A Five Day Inca Trail to Machu Picchu Hike far away from the crowds